benedekrozemberczki/littleballoffur/docs/source/notes/installation.rst

         $ pip install littleballoffur

-Upgrade your outdated Karate Club version by using:
+Upgrade your outdated Little Ball of Fur version by using:

     .. code-block:: none